 The best way to determine whether the meat is fully cooked is to use a meat thermometer.
 This also ensures that you don’t overcook the meat which can make it dry.
-My oven has a temperature probe, so I put it into a thick piece near the bone.
-The meat is done when the temperature registers 165°F.

 Feel free to adjust the seasoning blend to suit your taste.
 I love spicy food and the amount of cayenne in the recipe was too much for my husband and son, but not enough for me.